 “You’re going to do what?”
 Llarimar asked.

 Lightsong shrugged.
 “I’m not moving until I meet with her.
 So, that means staying until she acknowledges me.
 It’s been nearly a week!
-Well, if she wants to be stubborn, then I’ll prove that I can be equally irritating.”
+Well, if she wants to be stubborn, then I’ll prove that I can be equally stubborn.”
 He eyed the priestess.
 “I’m quite practiced at it, you know.
 Being an insufferable buffoon, and all.
 I don’t suppose she forbid you from letting squirrels into the building?”

 “Squirrels, your grace?” the woman asked.